railroadmedia/railcontent/docs/README-API-Field.md

 Delete content field if exists in the database.

 Only users with 'delete.content.field' ability can delete content's field.

+Positions of the field stack (fields with the same key and content id) are always updated automatically to remain incremental.

 ### Request Example